-In addition to the upcoming ORCA-V1 trial evaluating cytisinicline in nicotine e-cigarette users, Achieve is evaluating smoking cessation of combustible cigarettes in its Phase 3 clinical development program.
-The ORCA-2 clinical trial, comprised of 810 adult smokers, recently reported positive topline results.
+In addition to the initiated ORCA-V1 trial, Achieve is evaluating smoking cessation of combustible cigarettes in its Phase 3 clinical development program.
+The ORCA-2 clinical trial, which was comprised of 810 adult smokers, announced positive topline results in April.
 Smokers who received cytisinicline in ORCA-2 were up to 8 times more likely to have quit smoking compared to those who received placebo.
 The ORCA-3 trial, the intended confirmatory Phase 3 trial required for regulatory submission of cytisinicline, is currently enrolling smokers at 15 clinical trial locations in the United States.
 For additional information on Achieve or the cytisinicline development program, visit achievelifesciences.com or orcaprogram.com.